 Who should apply to become a signatory to the Code?

 Asset owners such as pension schemes, insurers, foundations, endowments and sovereign wealth funds.
 Guidance from The Pensions Regulator encourages defined benefit and defined contribution pension schemes to become signatories to the Code.
 Guidance from the Department for Levelling Up, Housing and Communities) recommends that administering authorities in the Local Government Pension Scheme become signatories to the Code.

 Asset managers (investment managers) who manage assets on behalf of UK clients or invest in UK assets.
 FCA-regulated asset management firms covered by the FCA Conduct of Business Sourcebook (COBS) Rule 2.2.3 are required to disclose the nature of their commitment to the Code or where they do not commit to the Code, their alternative investment strategy.

 Service providers such as investment consultants, proxy advisors, pension lawyers and data and research providers that support asset owners and asset managers to exercise their stewardship responsibilities.
 Fiduciary managers will need to fulfil reporting expectations relevant to their role from both the Principles for asset owners and asset managers and Principles for service providers.

 How do we apply to become a signatory?

 In order to become a signatory, organisations will have to submit an annual Stewardship Report (the Report) to the FRC explaining how they have applied the Code over a 12-month period.
-The Report must be reviewed and approved by the applicant’s governing body, and signed by the chair, chief executive or chief investment officer.
+Reports must be reviewed and approved by the applicant's governing body, and signed by the chair, chief executive or chief investment officer.